Dog aggression: Breed, socialization, and health status

 Dogs that suffer from injuries, disorders or illnesses are more likely to display aggressive behavior, especially when located in frontal cortex, the hypothalamus, the thalamus, the amygdaloid body, the medial mammillary, the nucleus, the habenular nuclei, the hippocampus and the caudate nucleus.

 It is important to recognize that aggression is displayed more in certain breeds, which indicates the influence of genetic background on aggression in dogs.
 According to Roll and Unshelm, German Shepherd dogs and Bull Terriers are more likely to display violent behavior to others.
 Voith and Borchelt found that higher incidences of aggressive behavior were displayed in purebred dogs when compared with mixed breed dogs.
 Often, aggression in adult dogs is usually a result of little to no contact in early life.
 In other words, as a result of missed early socialization, a dog will not know how to interact with others, how to follow rules or how to adapt to new environments.
 Aggressive behavior is more prominent in intact males when compared with neutered males and in sterilized females than intact females.
 According to Hoerlein, the removal of a male's testicles has significant impact on aggressive and dominant males.
 Neoplasia of the central nervous system, infectious diseases, developmental and metabolic disorders may impact aggression in dogs.
-Many of these illnesses can cause aggressive and violent behavior, especially when located in the frontal cortex, the hypothalamus, the thalamus, the amygdaloid body, the medial mammillary, the nucleus, the habenular nuclei, the hippocampus and the caudate nucleus.
+Many of these illnesses can cause aggressive and violent behavior, especially when located in the frontal cortex, the hypothalamus, the thalamus, the amygdaloid body, the medial mammillary body, the nucleus, the habenular nuclei, the hippocampus and the caudate nucleus.